 hostGroup sections to illustrate this.
 If only one host group is required, delete the second

-There are three other parameters that can be configured.
+There are several other parameters that can be configured.
 The first of these is

 writeToStdout.
 When set to true, Telegraf will additionally write its metrics to stdout inside its container.
 This can be useful for debugging, but is not necessary.
 Set this as needed.

-interval.
-This controls the frequency at which Telegraf collects metrics.
+collectionInterval.
+This controls the frequency at which Telegraf collects SNMP metrics.
 Specify your desired value here by combining an integer with a time unit.
 Valid time units include “ns”, “us”, “ms”, “s”, “m” and “h”.
 For example, to collect metrics every five seconds, enter the following:

-.
-This control the frequency at which Telegraf flushes its output plugins, or writes to the specified databases.
-Set this in the same fashion as the interval` parameter.
+flushInterval.
+This controls the frequency at which Telegraf writes to its output databases.
+Set this in the same fashion as the

 To enable InfluxDB output, navigate to the